kurtmkurtm/LiquidTestReports/README.md

 ### Latest:

 - [Cli]
-  - Add parameter support for the CLI similar on the logger implementation
+  - Add parameter support for the CLI based on the logger implementation
+  - Fix issue where folder wasn't being used at file load time

 #### 1.3.2 beta